openstack/tempest/doc/source/test_removal.rst

    Such tests cannot live in Tempest because of the branchless nature of Tempest.
 Such tests must still honor `prong #3`_.

-For the first exception type the only types of testing in tree which have been declared out of scope at this point are:
+For the first exception type, the only types of testing in the tree which have been declared out of scope at this point are:

 * The CLI tests (which should be completely removed at this point)